 They're sturdy, but not too heavy.
 They're easy to use, especially when folding and unfolding the stroller.
 They're compatible with one of the safest car seats on the market, the Nuna PIPA.
-And they offer a luxurious look and feel—without the luxury price point.
+And they offer a luxurious look and feel—without the highest price tag.

-So which is better: the Nuna MIXX2 or the Nuna TAVO?
+So which is better: the Nuna MIXX or the Nuna TAVO?

-The MIXX2 is the higher-end stroller, featuring more premium materials and a reversible seat that can be removed and replaced with a bassinet or car seat.
-But while the TAVO's seat is not removable, it still offers features the MIXX2 doesn't have, like an all-weather seat and an adapter-free car seat connection and a larger ventilation panel.
+The MIXX is the higher-end stroller, featuring more premium materials and a reversible seat that can be removed and replaced with a bassinet or car seat.
+But while the TAVO's seat is not removable, it still offers features the MIXX doesn't have, like an adapter-free car seat connection and a larger ventilation panel.

-In this post, we'll explain the differences, benefits and drawbacks of the Nuna MIXX2 and Nuna TAVO.
+In this post, we'll explain the differences, benefits and drawbacks of the Nuna MIXX and Nuna TAVO.
 First, let's take a look at each stroller.

 For your newborn, remove the stroller seat and attach a car seat or overnight-approved bassinet in its place—or recline the seat to its true-flat position.
 A reversible seat allows your child to face you when she's napping or face forward once she's old enough to explore the world.

 While being a more budget-friendly option, the Nuna TAVO doesn't skimp on features.
-In spring 2018, Nuna redesigned the stroller (calling it the 2019 version) to include a brown leatherette handlebar, upgraded fabrics, a shiny black frame, and a removable seatback pad that creates an all-weather mesh seat to keep your child comfortable in the heat.
+The 2019 TAVO includes a brown leatherette handlebar, upgraded fabrics, a shiny black frame, and a ventilated seat back to keep your child comfortable in the heat.

-With its extra features like a removable seat, upgraded wheels and fabrics, and bassinet compatibility, the Nuna MIXX2 costs $250 more than the Nuna TAVO.
+With its extra features like a removable seat, upgraded wheels and fabrics, and bassinet compatibility, the Nuna MIXX costs $300 more than the Nuna TAVO.

-Size isn't much of a differentiating feature between the Nuna MIXX2 and Nuna TAVO.
+Size isn't much of a differentiating feature between the Nuna MIXX and Nuna TAVO.
 The strollers are similar in size and can be used for the same duration.
-Because of its larger, more robust wheels, the MIXX2 is 2.5 pounds heavier than the TAVO.
+Because of its larger, more robust wheels, the MIXX is 2.5 pounds heavier than the TAVO.

-Additionally, only the MIXX2 can be used with the MIXX2 bassinet.
+Additionally, only the MIXX can be used with the MIXX bassinet.
 Why is a bassinet necessary when an infant can ride in a car seat?
 A bassinet allows your baby to lie flat, which is better for her neck and spine than the slightly upright position of the car seat.
-The MIXX2 bassinet also offers far more ventilation than a car seat, which, with its protective foam, tends to make babies sweaty.
+The MIXX bassinet also offers far more ventilation than a car seat, which, with its protective foam, tends to make babies sweaty.

-Plus, the MIXX2 bassinet is approved safe to use overnight when placed on the MIXX stand or any flat surface.
-Many families use the MIXX2 bassinet as baby's first bed, or at least for travel and naps at Grandma's house.
+Plus, the MIXX bassinet is approved safe to use overnight when placed on the MIXX stand or any flat surface.
+Many families use the MIXX bassinet as baby's first bed, or at least for travel and naps at Grandma's house.

 Nuna car seats attach to both strollers, but in different ways—see the car seat compatibility section for details.

-The photo below shows all the configurations of the MIXX2.
+The photo below shows all the configurations of the MIXX.

 High-quality materials are used on both the Nuna MIXX and TAVO.
-The MIXX features a leatherette handlebar and bumper bar, while the TAVO features a brown leatherette handlebar and a fabric-covered bumper bar.
+The MIXX features a leatherette handlebar and bumper bar, while the TAVO features a leatherette handlebar and a fabric-covered bumper bar.

-The Nuna MIXX2 and Nuna TAVO fold similarly: Pull up on the triggers integrated into the frame, and the stroller instantly folds in half.
-For the MIXX2, the seat must also be folded with the press of a button on the back of the seat.
+The Nuna MIXX and Nuna TAVO fold similarly: Pull up on the triggers integrated into the frame, and the stroller instantly folds in half.
+For the MIXX, the seat must also be folded with the press of a button on the back of the seat.

 Both strollers lock when folded and can be trolleyed like a suitcase, making the strollers easy to transport when not in use.

-The stroller seat is removable on the MIXX2, allowing you to attach a car seat in its place.
-While your purchase of the MIXX2 includes a pair of car seat adapters, the MIXX2 ring adapter (sold separately) makes the car seat faster and easier to snap in and out of the stroller.
+The stroller seat is removable on the MIXX, allowing you to attach a car seat in its place.
+The 2019 MIXX comes with the ring adapter, which makes the car seat faster and easier to snap in and out of the stroller.

 With the ring adapter, the maneuver becomes one-handed, while the post adapters included with the 2018 MIXX2 require two hands.
-Both types of adapters fold with the stroller; see the ring adapter in the right of the photo below.
+Both types of adapters fold with the stroller.
+See the ring adapter in the photos below.

 No car seat adapters are required for the Nuna TAVO: The car seat simply snaps into the seat, secured by the bumper bar.
 But because the seat on the TAVO is not removable, the car seat sits on top of the stroller seat, which adds bulkiness and weight.
 The canopy of the stroller can either be removed for a cleaner look or used in combination with the car seat canopy to create a full-coverage cocoon for your baby.

-More accessories are available for the Nuna MIXX2 than for the Nuna TAVO, making the MIXX2 a more versatile stroller.
-The MIXX2 can be paired with a bassinet approved for overnight sleeping or a footmuff that keeps your child warm in wintertime.
-And it offers every parent's favorite accessory: a cup holder for Mom and Dad.
+More accessories are available for the Nuna MIXX than for the Nuna TAVO, making the MIXX a more versatile stroller.
+The MIXX can be paired with a bassinet approved for overnight sleeping, and it offers every parent's favorite accessory: a cup holder for Mom and Dad.

-Nuna offers the following accessories for the MIXX2:
+Nuna offers the following accessories for the MIXX:

 For the TAVO, the following accessories are sold separately:

-So which stroller is better: the Nuna MIXX2 or the Nuna TAVO?
+So which stroller is better: the Nuna MIXX or the Nuna TAVO?
 Only you can decide which is best for your family, but here are the benefits and drawbacks we see.

-The removable seat gives the MIXX2 more versatility, as the stroller seat can face either direction and be replaced with a car seat or bassinet.
+The removable seat gives the MIXX more versatility, as the stroller seat can face either direction and be replaced with a car seat or bassinet.

 Strolleria is a family-owned and operated retailer dedicated to making the baby gear buying experience less overwhelming for parents.
 We also offer free shipping and no sales tax outside of Arizona!

-If you have more questions about the Nuna MIXX2 vs. Nuna TAVO debate, feel free to contact us at 480-442-9433 or firstname.lastname@example.org.
+If you have more questions about the Nuna MIXX vs. Nuna TAVO debate, feel free to contact us at 480-442-9433 or firstname.lastname@example.org.